daveaglick/daveaglick/input/posts/using-expression-trees-to-get-class-and-member-names.md

 And there you have it: a short, single method that will get the class and member name for both properties and methods without magic strings and with a minimum amount of redundancy.

+## Similar Approaches

+This technique is far from unique and folks have been using expression trees for similar purposes for a while.
+As pointed out by [vcsjones](https://twitter.com/vcsjones) there are even some [helpers built into ASP.NET MVC](https://github.com/aspnet/Mvc/blob/4bddb5ff1b42b353ab66c7bd31356d3353c79b7d/src/Microsoft.AspNetCore.Mvc.ViewFeatures/Internal/ExpressionHelper.cs#L22) that perform similar functionality (though not quite the same).
+That said, I've never seen an expression tree used this way in combination with a `nameof` inside the expression to get a method name without arguments from a lambda, so there's that.

+## Performance

+As has been [pointed out on Twitter by filip_woj](https://twitter.com/filip_woj/status/877905232272867328), expression trees are slow.
+Depending on what you're doing with them, they can add a large performance hit to your application.
+The code above shouldn't be *too* bad since we're not actually compiling the expressions, just inspecting them, but buyer beware.
+If you're running performance sensitive code, it's worth doing some benchmarks.
+It's up to you whether the convenience of using an expression tree to get the name for both the class and member without using two separate `nameof` operators is worth the performance hit.

+I'm planning on doing a benchmark between `UseNames(nameof(Foo), nameof(Foo.Baz))` and `UseNames<Foo>(x => nameof(x.Baz))` later today since those seem like the closest apples-to-apples comparison - come back later to see the results!